Caturus: Species

 A number of species are no longer recognized.
-The species C. angustus Agassiz, 1844, C. branchiostegus Agassiz, 1834, C. brevicostatus Münster, 1842, C. contractus Wagner, 1863, C. driani Thiollière, 1851, C. elongatus Agassiz, 1834, C. gracilis Wagner, 1863, C. maximus Agassiz, 1834, C. microchirus Agassiz, 1834 and C. pleiodus Agassiz, 1844 are considered nomina dubia, while C. fusiformis Wagner, 1863 is considered a nomen nudum.
+The species C. angustus Agassiz, 1844, C. branchiostegus Agassiz, 1834, C. contractus Wagner, 1863, C. driani Thiollière, 1851, C. elongatus Agassiz, 1834, C. gracilis Wagner, 1863, C. maximus Agassiz, 1834, C. microchirus Agassiz, 1834 and C. pleiodus Agassiz, 1844 are considered nomina dubia, while C. fusiformis Wagner, 1863 is considered a nomen nudum.
 The species C. stenospondylus Sauvage, 1875, C. stenoura Sauvage, 1875, and C. chaperi Sauvage, 1883 are all considered synonyms of Pachycormus macropterus, while C. cotteaui Sauvage, 1875 is considered a synonym of Euthynotus intermedius.
 The species C. retrodorsalis Sauvage, 1891 has been reclassified in Pholidophorus.
 Other species such as C. giganteus (Wagner, 1851) have been reclassified into other genera within the family Caturidae, such as Strobilodus.
 The species C. brevis Winkler, 1862, C. latidens Woodward, 1918, and C. velifer Thiollière, 1851, are no longer classified in Caturus or even Caturidae, and are yet to be reclassified.